-- Only using drugs that are prescribed
+- Using only medications that are prescribed

-- Avoiding persons, places and situations that may cause a person to use a substance again after a period of not usingâalso known as relapse.
+- Avoiding persons, places and situations that may put them at risk of relapse.

-other problems that may contribute to their addiction.
+- Counseling helps patients address personal, social or other problems that may contribute to their addiction.
 Examples can be:

 - Difficult situations at work or home

 - Building a support system of people who are supportive of recovery

 - All of the clinicians involved in patient treatment should work together to coordinate care.

 - In addition to counseling, patients are encouraged to join support groups that include others who are also in recovery.